ChapelR/harlowe-macro-api/docs/installation-guide.md

 In the resulting editor window, paste the code you copied in Step 2.
 If there is already code in your JavaScript section, or you plan to add more, make sure this code is first.

 Since macros you write or install will *always* depend on this code, you always want to make sure you paste your custom macros in *under* the code we just pasted in now.

+If you've used the download utility and one or more of the macros you selected requires CSS, there will also be a `bundle.css` file.
+You will want to copy and paste this file's content into the story stylesheet are using the `Edit Story Stylesheet` option.

 ## But I'm Not Using Twine 2!